What are your hours?

 What are your appointment policies?

-We try very hard to schedule your appointment time within three days of your call.
+We offer same/next day appointments of your call.
 If you have a fracture, we will work you in on the same day.
 Please note that in our business, emergencies may cause an unscheduled delay in your appointment time.
-When this happens we do our best to notify you and give you the opportunity to reschedule.
+When this happens we will do our best to notify you and give you the opportunity to reschedule.

 Patients under the age of 18 must be accompanied by a parent or legal guardian.

 If you need to cancel your appointment for any reason, please let us know as far in advance as possible.